getsentry/sentry/docs/install/index.rst

 WEB_HOST
 ********

-THe hostname which the webserver should bind to.
+The hostname which the webserver should bind to.
 Defaults to ``localhost``.

 ********
 WEB_PORT